Home > Listing of Viewable PTMT Reports > Table of Contents for This Set of Reports

-> This set of reports profiles the activity of utility patents originating from U.S. metropolitan and micropolitan regional areas of the United States.
+This set of tables profiles the activity of utility patents originating from U.S. metropolitan and micropolitan regional areas of the United States.
 For each reported regional area, patent activity is displayed by technology class, as defined by the U.S. Patent Classification System.

 The geographic distribution of the patents is based on the residence of the inventor whose name appears first on the printed patent (i.e., the first-named inventor).
-In each report, annual calendar year patent counts are displayed for the technology classes.
+In each table, annual calendar year patent counts are displayed for the technology classes.
 Technology classes are listed in order of decreasing total patent counts.
-A summed total count for all listed technology classes also is included in each report.
+A summed total count for all listed technology classes also is included in each table .
 Counts are based on the primary patent classification in the U.S. Patent Classification System that has been assigned to each patent (also called the "Original" patent classification in USPTO-specific terminology).

 As explained by the U.S. Census Bureau on their web site (